beschulz/wav2json/README.md

 	sox ../song.mp3 -c 2 -t wav tmp.wav
 	wav2json tmp.wav --channels left right mid side min max -o song.json rm tmp.wav

+Also note, that you can dramatically reduce the file size, by reducing the precission of the output.
+In my tests, even a precission of 1 looked good.

 # Installation